extemporelang/extemporelang.github.io/_docs/guides/analogue-synth.md

 ## Introduction

-Conceptually, the Extempore sharedsystem is a few things:

-- an easy-to-set-up signal chain with three configurable analogue synth instruments (including the ability to load & store presets)

-- a MIDI setup (both in & out) for working with other software instruments & hardware controllers

-The "sharedsystem" name is inspired by the [**Make Noise** _Shared System_](http://www.makenoisemusic.com/synthesizers/black-and-gold-shared-system-plus) series of modular synths. _That_ synth is [Eurorack](https://en.wikipedia.org/wiki/Eurorack)-based, so _in principle_ it
+The analogue synth is part of the Extempore "sharedsystem", an easy-to-set-up signal chain with three configurable analogue synth instruments (including the ability to load & store presets).
+The name is inspired by the [**Make Noise** _Shared System_](http://www.makenoisemusic.com/synthesizers/black-and-gold-shared-system-plus) series of modular synths. _That_ synth is [Eurorack](https://en.wikipedia.org/wiki/Eurorack)-based, so _in principle_ it